tomas-fryza/avr-course/labs/04-lcd/README.md

        ...
    ```

-2. Design at least one other custom character, store it in CGRAM according to the previous code and display all new characters on the LCD screen.
+2. Design at least one more custom character, store it in CGRAM memory according to the previous code, and display all new characters on the LCD screen.

 3. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
 This way you are sure that you will not lose any of your changes.
 To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.